The country might be best known for its pleasant weather and beautiful monuments, but it has a dark side.

 Castello di Montebello, a 14th century hilltop fortress near Rimini, was home to a little girl called Guendolina.
-She was albino, which in those days was thought to have been a curse sent by the devil, and anyone with albinism was burned at the stake.
+She was albino, which in those days was thought to be a curse, and anyone with albinism was burned at the stake.

 Her ghost is said to inhabit the castle, and every summer solstice people report hearing the cries of a little girl.

-Located 17km from Genoa’s city centre is Voltri, a small hamlet containing one of the country’s most haunted houses.
+Voltri is a small hamlet containing one of the country's most haunted houses.